(click on the image above to view a larger map)

 & the First Congregational Church in the background

-These copyrighted photo prints are available at Photos by MJ in Ashland
+These are available at Photos by MJ in Ashland

 The Ashland Historical Society is very grateful to MJ,

-for her permission to display these timeless treaures
+for her recent donation of over 100 of these timeless treaures

 Mrs. Wiggnehorn continues;